DataDog/integrations-core/ibm_mq/README.md

 The IBM MQ check is included in the [Datadog Agent][2] package.

-To use the IBM MQ check, ensure that a [IBM MQ Client][3] version 9.1+ is installed (unless a compatible version of IBM MQ server is already installed on the Agent host).
+To use the IBM MQ check, ensure that an [IBM MQ Client][3] version 9.1+ is installed (unless a compatible version of IBM MQ server is already installed on the Agent host).
 For example the [9.3 Redistributable client][17].
 Currently, the IBM MQ check does not support connecting to an IBM MQ server on z/OS.

 #### On Linux